Defending Against Prompt Injection with DataFilter: DataFilter

 \subsection{DataFilter: An Overview}

-Motivated by that, we propose a new way to mitigate prompt injection by filtering potential injections out of the data.
-We name our method DataFilter.
-It is a model-agnostic filter that is applied to all data send to the backend LLM, which is intended to remove all prompt injection attacks from the data without removing any benign information.
-The backend LLM is then applied to the prompt and the filtered data (see \Cref{fig:framework}).
+We propose DataFilter, a test-time, model-agnostic filter that strips out injected instructions from input data while preserving benign content.
+This ensures that the backend LLM processes only safe and relevant data (see \Cref{fig:framework}).
 If the filter manages to precisely delete all prompt injection attacks, the backend LLM will be applied only to benign inputs, ensuring security against prompt injection.

 A straightforward design of the filter might be to identify any imperative sentences that could be instructions (by standard NLP packages or prompting a LLM \cite{Kwong2009ImperativeDeetection}) in the data, and delete them.
 However, this design has an inherent issue: some imperative sentences in data are benign and should be kept intact.
-For example, one benign sample in the AgentDojo~\cite{debenedetti2024agentdojo} prompt injection benchmark contains an email with the subject ``TODOs for the week''.
-The listed TODOs are benign contexts that should be preserved for future processing.
-If the filter removed all imperative sentences, the filter model may mistakenly remove these TODO items, if they are phrased imperatively.
+For example, the AgentDojo benchmark \cite{debenedetti2024agentdojo} includes an email titled ``TODOs for the week, where imperative TODO items are harmless context that should be preserved.
+A blanket removal strategy would incorrectly discard such benign instructions.

 We solve this problem through more sophisticated filtering.
 We ask the filter LLM to remove all malicious injections and imperative sentences that are extraneous to the task, and we provide the prompt/task as part of the input to the filter LLM.
 With this additional context, the filter has enough information to remove injections without removing relevant benign information.